Soham-Rana/Simple-HTTPS-Server/README.md

 cmake --build build -j

-Benchmarking focuses on:
+Current benchmarking areas include:

 Requests per second
 Connection establishment latency
 HTTP parsing throughput
 Concurrent connection handling
 TLS handshake overhead

+Performance work is ongoing.

-Design Goals
+🎯 Design Goals

-The project is designed around the following principles:
+The project is built around several principles.

-Separation of concerns
+Separation of Concerns

-Networking, TLS, HTTP parsing, routing, and application logic are isolated into separate modules.
+TCP, TLS, HTTP parsing, routing, threading, and application logic are separate components.

-Resource safety
+Resource Safety

 C++ RAII is used to manage sockets, TLS resources, threads, and other system resources.

-Explicit failure handling
+Explicit Failure Handling

-Network and protocol errors are handled explicitly instead of being allowed to terminate the server process.
+Network and protocol errors are handled explicitly rather than allowing failures to unexpectedly terminate the server.

 Configurability

-Operational parameters should be configurable without recompiling the server.
+Operational parameters should be configurable without recompiling the application.

 Testability

-Core components such as HTTP parsing and routing should be independently testable without requiring a live network connection.
+Core components such as HTTP parsing and routing should be testable without requiring a live network connection.

 Performance

-The server is designed to support concurrent clients while minimizing unnecessary allocations and system calls.
+The server is designed to support concurrent clients while avoiding unnecessary allocations and system calls where practical.

-Security Considerations
+🔒 Security Considerations

-This project is primarily intended as an educational and portfolio systems project.
+This is primarily an educational and portfolio systems-programming project, not a production-ready Internet-facing web server.

-Before deploying to the public Internet, additional hardening is required.
+Before deploying publicly, additional hardening is required.

 Important considerations include:

-Use a trusted CA-issued certificate.
+Use a trusted CA-issued certificate
-Protect the TLS private key.
+Protect the TLS private key
-Disable obsolete TLS versions.
+Disable obsolete TLS versions
-Configure appropriate cipher suites.
+Configure appropriate cipher suites
-Enforce request size limits.
+Enforce request-size limits
-Enforce connection timeouts.
+Enforce connection timeouts
-Validate all client-controlled input.
+Validate all client-controlled input
-Protect against malformed HTTP requests.
+Handle malformed HTTP requests safely
-Implement appropriate rate limiting.
+Implement rate limiting
-Avoid leaking internal errors.
+Avoid leaking internal errors
-Run with the minimum required operating-system privileges.
+Run with minimum required OS privileges
-Keep OpenSSL and other dependencies updated.
+Keep OpenSSL and dependencies updated

+Do not expose the development configuration directly to the public Internet.

-Roadmap
+🗺️ Roadmap
+✅ Completed
  TCP listener
  HTTP protocol design
  HTTP/1.1 parser